-Large, quick-service restaurants are being reconfigured for a cafeteria-style approach, with guests in a single line that passes all food areas on the way to the register.
-(This reduces the scramble of people heading in different directions.)
-All restaurant transactions will be cashless unless required by local laws.
-It’s possible that new line wait technology (such as a type of mobile order that our theme park readers may be familiar with) could be implemented.
+Last season, large, quick-service restaurants were reconfigured for a cafeteria-style approach, with guests in a single line that passed all food areas on the way to the register.
+(This reduced the scramble of people heading in different directions.)
+All restaurant transactions remain cashless unless required by local laws.

-In the interest of safety and reducing contact points, the ski resorts are encouraging guests to bring food, snacks and water.
+In the interest of safety and reducing contact points, you may want to bring food, snacks and water.
 We always stash a sandwich and some snack in our pockets anyway to save money at the ski lodges.
-No matter what food you eat, the restaurant’s or your own, they ask that you be considerate of other guests and consume food in a timely manner so that others can have your table.
-With limited capacity, we all have to look out for one another this season.
+If you froget your vaccine card, then remember to pack a lunch and eat outside.

 Try dining at less popular times, getting an early or late lunch to avoid the rush.
-If a restaurant reaches capacity, employees ask guests to either visit another restaurant or wait until others leave before they enter.
 Bad weather days that make outdoor dining unavailable will definitely create more demand for indoor seating, so choose your breaks wisely those days.
 Whenever weather permits, choose outdoor seating.

 As we’ve seen with theme parks and restaurants, ski resorts implemented enhanced cleaning and disinfecting.
 The gondola cabins are disinfected daily.
 Employees will frequently clean and disinfect all high-touch surfaces with EPA-approved products that kill the COVID-19 virus.